This approach is indicated for the following injuries:

 The superficial palmar branch of the radial artery passes towards the palm, running close to the scaphoid tubercle.
 If necessary, it can be ligated and divided.

-The FCR sheath is opened as far distally as possible, and the tendon retracted towards the ulnar side.
+Open the FCR sheath as far distally as possible and retract the tendon towards the ulnar side.

-As determined by the fracture configuration, preserve as much of the palmar ligament complex as possible, as it helps to contain the proximal pole and prevent palmar tilt of the scaphoid.
+As determined by the fracture configuration, preserve as much of the palmar ligament complex as possible.
+This helps to contain the proximal pole and prevent palmar tilt of the scaphoid.

 Retract the divided radioscaphocapitate ligament to expose the scaphoid.

-The scaphotrapezial joint must be exposed to allow optimal positioning of a screw.The incision is deepened distally, dividing the origin of the thenar muscles in line with their fibres.
+Deepen the incision distally, dividing the origin of the thenar muscles in line with their fibers.

-The scaphotrapezial joint is identified, the scaphotrapezial ligament divided in the line of its fibers, and the joint capsule opened.
+Identify the scaphotrapezial joint, divide the scaphotrapezial ligament in the line of its fibers, and open the joint capsule.

-The divided palmar ligaments (radioscaphocapitate/long radiolunate) must be repaired with fine interrupted sutures in order to prevent secondary carpal instability.
+To prevent secondary carpal instability, the divided palmar ligaments (radioscaphocapitate/long radiolunate) must be repaired with fine interrupted sutures.

 Approximate the soft tissues over the scaphotrapezial joint.